 Waitlist Tutorial Video

-Watch this 3-minute overview of the waitlist at UC Santa Barbara.
+Watch an overview of the waitlist process at UC Santa Barbara.

 The waitlist is designed for UC Santa Barbara applicants who were not offered admission due to space limitations but who are considered excellent candidates for admission, should space become available.

 Admission to UCSB is very competitive, and spaces are limited.
 When a UC campus cannot admit all eligible applicants, as has been the case among many UC campuses in recent years (including UCSB), it uses standards that are more demanding than the minimum requirements to select students.
-Please also note that SAT and ACT exam scores, if submitted with your application, were not a factor of consideration for the class of 2021.
+Please also note that SAT and ACT exam scores, if submitted, were not a factor of consideration and will not be used should we admit students from the waitlist.

 No, we do not use Letters of Continued Interest to select students from the waitlist.
 To express interest in the waitlist, you must simply opt in to the waitlist by the deadline (April 15 for freshmen and May 15 for transfers).

-You need to tell us “Yes” if you want to be placed on the waitlist.
+You need to opt in or accept a spot on the UCSB waitlist.
 Here’s how to opt in:

 - Log into the UCSB Applicant Portal.